 Create a Dedicated Study Environment.

-Online classes offer you the freedom to study when and where you want.
-However, this freedom requires discipline – and discipline is easier with minimized distractions.
+Online classes can offer you flexibility to study when and where it may be more convenient for you.
+However, this flexibility requires discipline – and discipline is easier with minimized distractions.
 Without a dedicated study environment, you may find it hard to focus and succeed in an online degree program.
 It’s important to have a quiet room with plenty of desk space.
 When you’re in study mode, silence your phone, turn off unnecessary gadgets and let your family or roommates know not to bother you unless there's an emergency.
 If your home is too noisy, consider scheduling dedicated, consistent time in your local library.